 Students who wish to change their career and/or educational objectives are required to obtain permission from the coordinator of the program in which they intend to study.
 This should be done during the advisement period and prior to the fourth week of classes of the current semester.
-Furthermore, the aforementioned students should report to the Office of the Registrar to obtain the appropriate Change of Curriculum form.
+Furthermore, the aforementioned students can request a change by navigating to the Change of Plan contact listing.